ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-life than to any other influence.
-The late Mr.
-Benton, for many years senator from Missouri,
 pays the following tribute to his mother:

 “My mother asked me never to use tobacco; I